Narendrakumar-Suresh/Seq2Seq/README.md

 ---

 ## License
-This code is provided for educational purposes.
+This code is provided for educational purposes and it is under MIT License.